A Manager’s Guide to Performance Review Comments

 How do you give performance evaluation feedback?

 Give performance evaluation feedback that’s specific, balanced, and actionable.
 Use clear examples that describe behaviors and outcomes, not personality traits.
 For instance, instead of saying “You’re a great communicator,” try “You helped the team deliver faster results by clarifying complex client feedback during the Q3 rollout.”
-Connect each piece of feedback to its impact—how it improved a process, strengthened a relationship, or advanced a goal.
+Connect each piece of feedback to its impact — how it improved a process, strengthened a relationship, or advanced a goal.
 Tools like Trakstar Perform can help managers identify trends or suggest phrasing, but meaningful feedback always comes from genuine human understanding.
 Use AI for efficiency, not empathy.

 How do you respond to a performance review comment?

+Start with curiosity and openness.
+Listen carefully, take notes, and ask clarifying questions.
 If you agree with the feedback, share how you plan to apply it or what support you might need to grow.
 If you disagree, respond calmly and explain your perspective using examples.
 Remember, the goal isn’t to defend your performance, it’s to understand expectations and strengthen the partnership with your manager.
 Productive reviews are built on trust and shared accountability.

 What role does peer feedback play in the performance review process?